halfer/docker-stitch-cli/README.md

     docker run -it stitch-cli stitch-cli --help

-You will need to add volume statements to the `run` command for this to be useful - you will probably want to map your working directory to `/project` or similar, so that the command can read/write to your host's filing system.
+You will need to add a volume statement to the `run` command for the import/export commands, so that your project can be read or written.

-The command saves authentication data in `~/.config/stitch/stitch`, so it would make sense to set up a folder volume for that too.
+The command saves authentication data in `~/.config/stitch/stitch`, so you will need to set up a folder volume for that too.

 So, a workflow could look like this: